-This positive image or idea is not the same thing as replacing a negative thought with a positive thought that is related to it.
-For more information on this, see the topic Positive Thinking With Cognitive-Behavioral Therapy.
+This new image or idea is not the same thing as replacing a negative thought with a helpful thought that is related to it.
+For more information on that method, see the topic Stop Negative Thoughts: Choosing a Healthier Way of Thinking.

 An example of thought-stopping

 Here's an example of how thought-stopping might work: